sagemath/trac_to_gh/Issue 2992.md

 # Issue 2992: notebook -- help(foo) in the notebook should not word wrap

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2992

 Original creator: was